3 DAYS FROM $999

 Today you’ll disembark ship and travel inland to the Cambodian capital of Phnom Penh, staying overnight at an elegant 5-star hotel.
 Once known as the “Pearl of Asia,” Phnom Penh nestles on the banks of the Tonle Sap and Mekong rivers, and was renowned as one of the loveliest French-built cities in Indochina.
 After surviving the destructions of the Khmer Rouge regime, it is once again a vibrant, youthful capital.

-Cultural Discovery: Spend a sobering but important half day learning about the turbulent Khmer Rouge years as you visit sites related to the infamous “Killing Fields.”
+Spend a sobering but important half day learning about the turbulent Khmer Rouge years as you visit sites related to the infamous “Killing Fields.”
 Tuol Sleng, a high school turned interrogation prison known as S-21, is now a genocide museum.
-You’ll also call at Cheung Ek, a large memorial commemorating the 17,000 victims who died there under the reign of Pol Pot.
+You’ll also call at Choeung Ek, a large memorial commemorating the 17,000 victims who died there under the reign of Pol Pot.
 While disturbing, these somber relics also provide an appreciation for the courageous struggles that Cambodian people have faced.

 Phnom Penh historical tour, return to ship in Sihanoukville